Superconformal surfaces in four dimensions: Summary of results

 While we cannot say what amount of supersymmetry is needed for such a relation to hold in dimensions $d=p+q \neq 4$, if it exists, consistency with known results fixes the proposed relation.

 \paragraph{$\NN=(2,2)$ surfaces and chiral algebras.}

-The rest of this work concerns $\NN \geqslant 2$ SCFTs in the presence of two-dimensional $\NN=(2,2)$ defects.
+The rest of this work concerns $\NN \geqslant 2$ SCFTs in the presence of uncharged two-dimensional $\NN=(2,2)$ defects.
 In section~\ref{sec:Neq2} we identify the superconformal multiplet that accommodates the displacement supermultiplet for these defects \cite{Gaiotto:2013sma}, and fix the one-point function of the stress tensor supermultiplet, the two-point function of the displacement supermultiplet, and the two-point function between the displacement and stress tensors supermultiplets, in terms of $h$.
 Turning to \emph{dynamics}, we study the chiral algebras of these defects in section~\ref{sec:chiralalgebra}.
-We show that the scaling dimension, in chiral algebra, of the operator inserted by the defect identity, is given in terms of $h$, thus providing a new way to compute it in SCFTs.
-Apart from the defect identity, the superprimaries of certain short defect supermultiplets are captured by the chiral algebra, and we describe a few noteworthy cases.
-Among them, one finds the superprimary of the \emph{displacement} supermultiplet, which is the defect operator associated with the breaking of the $su(2)_R$ symmetry.
+We show that the scaling dimension, in chiral algebra, of the operator inserted by the defect identity is given in terms of $h$, thus providing a new way to compute it in SCFTs.\footnote{Here and in the following we use the expression defect identity to denote the empty defect, \ie the vacuum of the defect CFT. } Apart from the defect identity, the superprimaries of certain short defect supermultiplets are captured by the chiral algebra, and we describe a few noteworthy cases.
+In particular, we notice that not all defect operators in cohomology can be obtained as descendants of the defect identity under the action of the chiral algebra generators.
+In other words, the defect can insert a reducible module over the original chiral algebra.
+Among the defect operators in cohomology, one finds the superprimary of the \emph{displacement} supermultiplet, which is the defect operator associated with the breaking of the $su(2)_R$ symmetry.
 This allows to compute correlation functions in the presence of the defect if one can identify the defect identity in chiral algebra.
 To this end, we determine how the bulk chiral algebra modes act on the defect identity, from defect OPE selection rules in four dimensions, \begin{result*} The defect identity introduces in chiral algebra a state $|\sigma\rangle$ that obeys \be \LT_{n >0} |\sigma \rangle = 0\,, \qquad \LT_0 | \sigma\rangle = -3\pi^2 h |\sigma\rangle + (\substack{\text{defect marginal} \\ \text{operators}})\,, \qquad \LT_{-1} |\sigma\rangle \sim |\mathbb{O}_\uparrow\rangle \,, \qquad J_{n \geqslant 1} |\sigma\rangle =0\,, \nn \ee where $\LT_n$ are modes of the two-dimensional stress tensor, $J_n$ those of affine Kac Moody currents associated to possible bulk flavor symmetries of the bulk theory, and $\mathbb{O}_\uparrow$ is the superprimary of the displacement operator. \end{result*} By studying the form of correlation functions involving bulk and defect operators in chiral algebra, we make a proposal for the two-dimensional scaling weight of defect operators.
 Finally, we see how these results are realized in a few examples.
 We also test the proposal of \cite{Cordova:2017mhb}, that monodromy defects are obtained in chiral algebra by the spectral flow, in the case of a single free hypermultiplet, by explicitly computing the one-point function of the stress tensor and of the flavor currents.